cerner/terra-framework/packages/terra-modal-manager/docs/README.md

 s
 > Note: The DisclosureManagerHeaderAdapter is the preferred way to present a header within the ModalManager.
 In a future major release, the ModalManager will **always** render the header and navigation controls, regardless of the presence of a DisclosureManagerHeaderAdapter.

+### Disclosure Accessory

+The `disclosureAccessory` prop allows users of the ModalManager to render content within the modal above the disclosed content.
+The provided component will rendered below the standard ActionHeader and above the disclosed content.
+This can be used to easily provide additional context to disclosed components.
+This component is provided once to the ModalManager instance, not on a per-disclosure basis, and each component in the disclosure stack will be decorated with the same accessory component.

 ### Example

 ```jsx